 Michelle McSweeney’s research focuses on bilingual communication on digital platforms.
 Her dissertation, “Literacies of Bilingual Youth: A profile of bilingual academic, social, and txt literacies” investigated the relationship between linguistic skills across multiple platforms; the text messages collected for this project are now the first publicly available corpus of Spanish/English text messages.
 As of Fall 2016, she is a Associate Research Scholar at Columbia University in the Center for Spatial Research.

-Marisa Nagano is a PhD candidate researching the acquisition of pragmatics in L2 Japanese by native English speakers.
+Marisa Nagano’s research focuses on the acquisition of pragmatics in L2 Japanese by native English speakers.